Sonnykimee/SQLiteLib/README.md

 Due to the compact, serveless architecture of SQLite, ***you actually don't even need to install SQLite*** before using this plugin.
 The JDBC driver inside the plugin handles SQLite DB files.

 If you need a GUI SQLite database editor, you can try: [DB Browser for SQLite](https://sqlitebrowser.org)

-I decided to write this plugin after finding out about SQLiteLib written by pablo67340 (https://github.com/pablo67340/SQLiteLib) which is now out of support.
-This plugin statically imports SQLite JDBC Driver 3.39.2.0 written by xerial (https://github.com/xerial/sqlite-jdbc) which is again, a fork of Zentus' SQLite JDBC Driver.
-I copied some of Python JayDeBeApi usage to make the usage as easy as possible.

 # Usage
 **NOTE:** Some examples are written in TriggerReactor script language since that was my initial reason of writing this library.
 However, translating the script to Java language should be easy.